PeterSH6/verl-doc/docs/preparation/prepare_data.rst

    (as well as the ``extract_solution``) on their own to support different datasets or tasks.

-We already implemented the data preprocess of GSM8k, MATH and Hellaswag datasets.
+We already implemented the data preprocess of GSM8k, MATH, Hellaswag and Full_hh_rlhf datasets.
 And we take the GSM8k dataset as an example:

 **GSM8K**